sgbasel/neuritetracker/README.md

 ## About
-Neuritetracker is software for detection, tracking, and segmentation of neurons and neurites as they migrate in live cell imaging.
-It is designed for high-throughput image analysis.
+Neuritetracker is software for high throughput detection, tracking, and segmentation of neurons and neurites as they migrate in live cell imaging.

 ## Installation
 To install neuritetracker on your machine follow these steps:

-1. Clone the neuritetracker repository: ```git clone git@github.com:sgbasel/neuritetracker.git``` or download a [zip file](https://github.com/sgbasel/neuritetracker/archive/master.zip) of the repository
+1. Clone the neuritetracker repository using the following command line ```git clone git@github.com:sgbasel/neuritetracker.git``` or download a [zip file](https://github.com/sgbasel/neuritetracker/archive/master.zip) of the repository
 2. vlfeat 0.9.16 available at http://www.vlfeat.org/download/vlfeat-0.9.16-bin.tar.gz
 2. Enter the Geodesics directory and run from matlab "compile_mex"